YosraNemri/Colons-de-catan/README.md

 # Catan game:

+## Steps:

 1) Place the island of Catan in front of you.
 It consists of 25 tiles composed of Hills, Forest, Fields, Pasture and Mountains.
 The challenge is to colonize this island.
 2) Select the number of players desired
 3) Enter the corresponding names
-4) The game is initialized and settlements are accorded randomnly 5)Ressources are intialized to 10 for each ressource and 0 vectory points:

-    this->wood = 10;
-    this->bricks = 10;
+4) The game is initialized and settlements are accorded randomnly 5)Ressources are intialized to 10 for each ressource and 0 vectory points (see gamers.cpp): this->wood = 10; this->bricks = 10;
     this->grain = 10;